For a small vegetable, garlic sure has a big reputation. Check out why Islam promotes its consumption one clove at a time.

 Garlic does not bring good luck or ward off vampires, but it can transform any meal into an aromatic and healthy culinary experience.
 Garlic (from the allium family) is a cousin to onions, leeks and chives, which is why it is known for its pungent punchy flavour and fragrance.

 Garlic is mentioned just once in the Qur’an, Islam’s divine scripture.
-The revelations about garlic and herbs were sent in the historical context of the Children of “Israel”, that is, the descendants of Prophet Yaqūb or Jacob, peace be upon him.
-They weren’t too happy about the types of food God provided for them and so they spoke to their Prophet Moses, peace be upon him.
+The revelations about garlic and herbs were sent in the historical context of the Children of “Israel”, that is, the descendants of Prophet Yaqūb or Jacob.
+They weren’t too happy about the types of food God provided for them and so they spoke to their Prophet Moses:

 ‘…And [recall] when you said, “O Moses, we can never endure one [kind of] food.
 So call upon your Lord to bring forth for us from the earth its green herbs and its cucumbers and its garlic and its lentils and its onions.”
 [Moses] said, “Would you exchange what is better for what is less?
 Go into [any] settlement and indeed, you will have what you have asked”…’ (Qur’an, 2:61)

 In the exegesis (tafsir) of this verse we learn that God reprimanded the Children of Israel for asking to exchange one type of food for something considered inferior.
 The lesson was to enjoy and be creative with the healthy and natural produce you have.

 Thūm or Fūm: how do you say garlic in Arabic?

 The classical Qur’an scholar Ibn Abbas, said that the Arabic word Fūm translated as garlic, while Ibn Mas`ud read it as Thūm (‘th’ as in thin).